 SMOKE_URL="http://$SMOKE_IP"

-The snippet above defines environment variables that will be used throughout the smoke_test
+This snippet defines environment variables that will be used throughout the smoke_test

 PULUMI_STACK="k8s"

-- Used by pulumi to specify the pulumi app stack.PULUMI_CWD="pulumi/gcp/gke/"
+is used by Pulumi to specify the Pulumi app stack.PULUMI_CWD="pulumi/gcp/gke/"

-- The path to the pulumi infrastructure code.SMOKE_IP=$(pulumi stack --stack $PULUMI_STACK --cwd $PULUMI_CWD output app_endpoint_ip)
+is the path to the Pulumi infrastructure code.SMOKE_IP=$(pulumi stack --stack $PULUMI_STACK --cwd $PULUMI_CWD output app_endpoint_ip)

 while true